• Skip to primary navigation

 Ingredients You Need

-You need these ingredients to make this chocolate cake and white chocolate ganache:
+A simple list of what you need for this chocolate layer cake and white chocolate ganache:

-• Cocoa Powder – Choose unsweetened, high-quality cocoa for rich chocolate flavor.
+• Cocoa powder – Unsweetened, high-quality cocoa for deep chocolate flavor.

-• Eggs – Room temperature eggs add structure and moisture.
+• Eggs – Room temperature for a smooth batter and better structure.

-• Sugar – Fine granulated sugar blends smoothly into the batter.
+• Sugar – Fine granulated sugar blends easily and keeps the cake tender.

-• Vanilla and salt – Pure vanilla deepens and rounds out the chocolate flavor.
+• Vanilla + salt – Boosts both cocoa and white chocolate flavor.

-• White Chocolate – Pick good-quality white chocolate with 30–35% cocoa butter for best results.
+• White chocolate – Choose bars with 30–35% cocoa butter for a stable ganache.

 slice of chocolate vanilla cake